-Our Company has not undertaken a pre-IPO placement.
+Our Company is not contemplating a pre-IPO placement till the listing of the Equity Shares.

-Issue of equity shares of face value of ₹10 each of our Company for consideration other than cash in the last one year:
+Issue of Equity Shares of face value of ₹10 each of our Company for consideration other than cash in the last one year:

-Except as disclosed below, our Company has not issued any equity shares of face value of ₹10 each for consideration other than cash in the one year preceding the date of this Draft Red Herring Prospectus.
+Our Company has not issued any Equity Shares of Face Value of ₹10 each for consideration other than cash in the one year preceding the date of this Draft Red Herring Prospectus.